extenda/hiiretail-json-schema-registry/README.md

 - [customer-config/cloud-core](./customer-config/cloud-core)

-Directory on `2nd` level represent team owner of schema.
+Directories on `2nd` level represent team names of owner of contained schemas.

 Each directory on `2nd` level contains schemas.